 Larry Knight tapped the computer lab’s smart board and couldn’t help but smile at the collective “Oohs” and “Aahs” that rippled through the class as a large, shimmering cube materialized above their heads.
-He tapped the board again, and the same shimmering light erupted from its stylus, encircling his hand.
+He tapped the board again, and the same shimmering light erupted from its stylus and encircled his hand.
 Now for the true pyrotechnics.
 He stepped onto the sensor array directly beneath the ceiling projector.
-Immediately, the glow from the stylus spread up his arm, to his head, then all around his body until he was engulfed in bright yellow, virtual flames.
+Immediately, the glow from the stylus spread up his arm, to his head, then all around his body until he was engulfed in bright, yellow, virtual flames.
 A nearby student gasped.

 Turning his mic up to full volume, Larry flung back his head and let loose a wild laugh that reverberated through the room.

 With a dramatic flourish, he stabbed the stylus at the cube.
-A fake bolt of lightning shot out that pierced the box’s side, then exploded into a brilliant cascade of colorful waves before coalescing into a single pulsing, white dot.
-The light, now a particle, zipped randomly around the cube, dragging a cloudy-blue vapor trail that soon obscured its path.
+A fake bolt of lightning shot out that pierced the box’s side, then exploded into a brilliant cascade of colorful waves before coalescing into a single pulsing-white dot.
+The light particle zipped randomly around the inside of the cube, dragging a cloudy-blue vapor trail that soon obscured its path.